Andreloui5/CommerceWithThree/README.md

  * see how Commerce.js enables highly customized eCommerce sites
  * build an interactive product page with some basic 3D elements
  * use Commerce.js to provide data for your page
- * have a starting point for a project of your own.
+ * have a starting point for a project of your own

 ### Requirements